 Despite receiving greater competition from major Chinese handset players such as OPPO, Vivo, and Xiaomi, Samsung is likely to remain the top original equipment manufacturer (OEM) globally on an annual basis in the near future, a new report has said.

-Samsung is currently the undisputed leader in terms of smartphone shipments and has been the top smartphone vendor every year since 2012.
+Samsung is currently the undisputed leader in smartphone shipments and has been the top smartphone vendor since 2012.

 “Xiaomi has been inching closer to Samsung, even displacing it as the top smartphone vendor globally towards the end of Q2 2021.
 While this is a major development, it does not necessarily indicate a permanent shift in OEM dynamics,” said the report from Counterpoint Research.